Menu

 Dear Friends,

-We'll explore a bit of the history of the term at our Shabbat Evening Service (7:30 PM).
+We'll talk about him (and a bit about Johnny himself) at our Shabbat Evening Service (7:30 PM).

 Shabbat shalom,